ONSgeo/sdg-15-1-2/README.md

 The value of the indicator at a given point in time, based on data on the year of protected area establishment recorded, is computed as the mean percentage of each Key Biodiversity Area currently recognised that is covered by protected areas.

 Computational formula = **(ISTFB area / PA area (Designation year)/Ecosystem Type * 100**

+## Methodology

+The Key Biodiversity Areas (KBAs) data was a merge of IBAs and IPAs data.
+There is no AZEs in UK so no data from these was used.
+The IBAs and IPAs feature layers overlap in some areas so to avoid double-counting area covered, the 2 were merged and dissolved to create one feature layer.